 This is the most commented post on my blog.
 Many people tell me that they start their mornings using “ Box Breathing”, do it a few times during the day, and do it at night just before going to sleep.

 This post is about how to initiate the “Relaxation Response” when stressed.
 Most of you have read about the “fight, flight, or freeze stress response” for survival.
-This is an up to date article on: what-is-the-fight-or-flight-response.
+This is a 3-minute updated video on this subject:

-Did you know that the fastest, most effective way to switch off the “stress response” and turn on the “relaxation response” is to breathe deeply in a controlled slow way.
-When doing this exercise remember to “belly breathe” (https://clintmatheny.com/how-to-breathe/).
+Did you know that the fastest, most effective way to switch off the “stress response” and turn on the “relaxation response” is to breathe in a controlled way.
+When doing this exercise remember to: Breathe through your Nose & to Belly Breathe :

-Box Breathing – otherwise known as square breathing or Navy Seals Breathing.
+Box Breathing – otherwise known as square breathing:

 The technique is simple with just four steps: